ibm-cloud-architecture/refarch-eda/README.md

-# Event Driven Architecture Reference Architecture
+# Event Driven Reference Architecture

 The modern digital business works in real time, it informs interested parties of things of interest when they happen, it makes sense of and derives insight from an ever-growing number of event sources, it learns,  it predicts, it's intelligent, it is by nature Event Driven.